ibm-cloud-docs/ibm-spectrum-lsf/hpc-cluster-tutorial.md

 {: #hpc-cluster-auto-scaling}
 {: step}

 You have a minimum number of worker nodes (`worker_node_min_count`).
 This is the number of worker nodes that are provisioned at the time the cluster is created.
 However, you can use a maximum number of worker nodes that should be added to the {{site.data.keyword.spectrum_short}} cluster defined by `worker_node_max_count`.
-This is to limit the number of machines that can be added to {{site.data.keyword.spectrum_short}} cluster when the auto scaling configuration is used.
+This is to limit the number of systems that can be added to {{site.data.keyword.spectrum_short}} cluster when the auto scaling configuration is used.
 This property can be used to manage the cost associated with {{site.data.keyword.spectrum_short}} cluster instance.

 The following example shows `worker_node_min_count=2` and `worker_node_max_count=10`.